bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

 AssertionError: The pod bay doors need to be "open".
 ```

-In plain English, an assert statement says, “I assert that this condition holds true, and if not, there is a bug somewhere in the program.”
+In plain English, an assert statement says, "I assert that this condition holds true, and if not, there is a bug somewhere in the program."
 Unlike exceptions, your code should not handle assert statements with try and except; if an assert fails, your program should crash.
 By failing fast like this, you shorten the time between the original cause of the bug and when you first notice the bug.
 This will reduce the amount of code you will have to check before finding the code that's causing the bug.

 Disabling Assertions